 Florence’s Must-See Sights And Attractions

-First all, we recommend looking into purchasing a Firenze Card as it will gets you into most of the major attractions — but most importantly it lets you skip the lines (which can easily reach 3-4 hours).
+First all, we recommend looking into purchasing a Firenze Card as it will get you into most of the major attractions — but most importantly it lets you skip the lines (which can easily reach 3-4 hours).

 Il Duomo di Firenze

 The first must-see sight in Florence is literally unmissable — the Il Duomo di Firenze (also called Santa Maria del Fiore).
-The Basilica and it’s dome are viewable from nearly every part of the city.
+The Basilica and its dome are viewable from nearly every part of the city.
 Simply admiring the exterior beauty is an experience — I’m not even going to attempt trying to explain its beauty so you’ll have to see if yourself.
 The interior of the church is comparatively modest when compared to the exterior.
-It’s free to view but expect long line.
+It’s free to view but expect a long line.

-The real treat is climbing the nearly 500 steps to the top of the dome for breathtaking views of the city — this isn’t free unfortunately.
+The real treat is climbing the nearly 500 steps to the top of the dome for breathtaking views of the city — this isn’t free, unfortunately.
 You can buy an OPA Pass for €15 which gives you access to all 5 monuments in Piazza Duomo (dome, bell tower, baptistery, crypt below cathedral, and Opera del Duomo Museum).

 The Uffizi Gallary is the best museum for Italian paintings in existence — even people who aren’t into Italian art love this museum.
 However, the Uffizi Gallary is on EVERYONE’S agenda so 2-5 hours lines are very common.
 You can book tickets online or call the museum to book your tickets (they speak English)… you’re a fool if you don’t book in advance.